doctrine/dbal/docs/en/reference/portability.rst

 There are often cases when you need to write an application or library that is portable across multiple different database vendors.
 The Doctrine ORM is one example of such a library.
-It is an abstraction layer over all the currently supported vendors (MySQL, Oracle, PostgreSQL, SQLite, SAP SQL Anywhere and Microsoft SQL Server).
+It is an abstraction layer over all the currently supported vendors (MySQL, Oracle, PostgreSQL, SQLite, SAP SQL Anywhere, SAP Adaptive Server Enterprise and Microsoft SQL Server).
 If you want to use the DBAL to write a portable application or library you have to follow lots of rules to make all the different vendors work the same.

 There are many different layers that you need to take care of, here is a quick list: